 An abbreviation for one thousand cubic feet, a unit used to measure natural gas usage.
 This is the unit of measure used by Dominion Energy Ohio.

-Monthly Variable Rate
+Monthly Retail Rate

 Many communities in Northeast Ohio have formed an aggregation called the Northeast Ohio Public Energy Council (NOPEC).
-NOPEC is the largest such aggregation in the United States.
+NOPEC is the largest such aggregation group in the United States.

 The New York Mercantile Exchange (NYMEX) is a public market on which commodities, including natural gas, are bought and sold.
 Buyers purchase futures contracts on the NYMEX for natural gas that will be delivered at a later date.
 The month-end settlement price for the coming month's futures contract is the basis for the SSO and SCO rates.

 The Office of the Ohio Consumers’ Counsel represents the interests of Ohio's residential utility customers, including in proceedings before the Public Utilities Commission of Ohio.
-Ohio Consumers Counsel represents the interests of Ohio's residential utility customers in proceedings before the Public Utilities Commission of Ohio.

 The Public Utilities Commission of Ohio (PUCO) affects nearly every household in Ohio.
 The PUCO regulates providers of all kinds of utility services, including electric and natural gas companies.